 Conclusion: Agile is the way to go

 If a client wants to develop a small project with a clear and well-described idea, and good understanding of how it should work, then consider a Fixed Price contract with a Waterfall model.
 Such clear understanding is rare, however.
 More common is an unclear vision with requirements likely to change during development.
-And all features are estimated before the project starts, which means that overlooked details might be discovered only during the development process.
+You need to estimate all these features before the project starts.
+This means that you can discover overlooked details only during the development process.
 All of this increases the likelihood that estimates are wrong.

 Agile development, in contrast, lets you create estimates for each iteration, making them more accurate based on the results achieved in the previous iteration.
 In fact, the Agile approach is perfect for clients who at the start of development are not 100% sure what the final product should look like.
 If that’s you, then give DB Best a call—we can help.